Boat Transport Preparation

 Life lines, stanchions, winches, bow and stern pulpits should be removed if they render the boat over height.
 On center board sailboats, make sure the board is secured and will stay up in transit.
 Keel sailboats may expect some separation where the keel joins the hull.
 This is not structural damage, but rather is the paint or filler cracking at the joint.
 Light built or racing sailboats may expect some hull indentation from the support pads.
 These indentations generally disappear when the boat is returned to the water.

-Rudders, sticks, ladders, outboards, and anything else that can turn or flap in the wind, should be removed and/or well secured.
+Rudders, ladders, outboards, and anything else that can turn or flap in the wind, should be removed and/or well secured.

 Cradles or trailers can be shipped with your boat if arrangements are made ahead of time.